Underdog (2007 film)

-Underdog is a 2007 American live-action animated superhero comedy film based on the 1960s animated television series of the same name, which in turn is a spoof on the DC Comics character Superman.
-Directed by Frederik Du Chau and written by Joe Piscatella, Adam Rifkin, and Craig A. Williams, the film stars Jason Lee as the voice of the titular canine, Jim Belushi, Peter Dinklage, John Slattery, and Patrick Warburton in live-action roles, as well as Brad Garrett and Amy Adams in voice roles.
-The story follows a diminutive hound named Shoeshine who becomes a superhero after gaining superpowers from an accident at an evil scientist's lab.
-When he's adopted by a 15-year-old boy, the two form a bond around the shared knowledge that shoeshine is really Underdog.
+Underdog is a 2007 American superhero film loosely based on the 1960s animated television series of the same name, which in turn is a spoof on the DC Comics character Superman.
+Directed by Frederik Du Chau, the film stars Jason Lee as the voice of the titular canine, alongside Jim Belushi, Peter Dinklage, John Slattery, and Patrick Warburton in live-action roles, with Brad Garrett and Amy Adams in voice roles.
+The story follows a diminutive hound who becomes a superhero after gaining superpowers from an accident at an evil scientist's lab, and becomes adopted by a 15 year old boy.
 Unlike the TV series, the titular character is portrayed as a realistic dog rather than an anthropomorphic one.

 Underdog was released in theaters on August 3, 2007.
-The film grossed $65.3 million worldwide and received generally negative reviews from critics.
+The film received generally negative reviews from critics and grossed $65.3 million worldwide on a $25 million budget, becoming a box-office bomb.